sbhatt26/DynamicLearning-KD-SR/README_Model1.md

 #### Overview:

+This is the README file for our Model Number 1.
 This project aims to improve speech recognition capabilities using a Dynamic Attention Mechanism for Adaptive Knowledge Distillation.
 The focus is on enhancing the adaptability and accuracy of speech recognition models in dynamic acoustic environments, critical for applications in cyber-physical systems.

 Here is the GitHub repository link: https://github.com/sbhatt26/DynamicLearning-KD-SR.git